 My Plan Is… to Hire People?

-You can apply the same logic to numbers.
-Have you been hiring too many or too few people, or directing them to the wrong areas of business?
-Your employees will again be a valuable resources for this part of your plan because often they know better than you about what’s caused friction in your team.
+Finally, take a look at your past job posts, ads and their performance.
+The same logic can be applied to numbers.
+Have you been hiring too many or too few people, or putting them in the wrong industries within your business?
+Your employees will once again be a valuable resource for this part of your plan because they frequently know more than you about what causes disagreement in your organization.